Veterinary Surgery in Grass Valley

 Our veterinarians provide dental surgeries for dogs and cats.
 These surgeries can range from tooth extractions to gum disease treatment and jaw fracture repairs.

 Bringing your pet in for surgery can be stressful.
-Please be assured we only recommend surgery when it is in the best interests of your furry companion.
-We will take the time to answer any questions you might have and ensure you fully understand why we are recommending surgery.
+Please be assured we only recommend veterinary surgery when it is in the best interests of your furry companion.
+We will take the time to answer any questions you might have and ensure you fully understand why we are recommending surgery for your dog or cat.

 If your pet requires advanced specialist care, we will refer you to the appropriate veterinary surgeon near Grass Valley.
 We will work closely with your specialist to ensure that your pet receives the best possible care.